Ralpina/Ne-plant-genomic-datasets/README.md

 # 2941746 chr8
 ```

-We will need to subsample the number of sites eventually, as GONE accepts a maximum of 10 million SNPs (or 1 million per chromosome)
+We will need to subsample the number of sites eventually, as GONE accepts a maximum of 10 million SNPs (or 1 million per chromosome).

 #### 1. Influence of number of SNPs on *N*<sub>e</sub> estimation.

-We select only the individuals with Q-value > 99% (77 individuals) from the Northern gene pool (yellow gene pool), to avoid the influence of population structure on the results obtained.
+We only select the individuals with a Q-value > 99% (77 individuals) from the Northern gene pool (yellow gene pool), to avoid the influence of population structure (admixture) on the results obtained.

 ```sh
 module load vcftools/0.1.16